rcasto/coding-questions/set1.md

 # Problem 1
+Given a string A, check if all the characters it contains are unique or not

+Input: A string

+Output: Boolean, true = all characters are unique, false = not all characters are unique

+ex)
+unique 'cat' ---> true
+unique 'bob' ---> false

+# Problem 2
 Given a string A, check if it is a permutation of another string B.

 Input: 2 strings separated by space